 The first sod was turned on 17 July 1861.
 The project was fraught with difficulties – many early workers downed tools and left for the Otago gold rushes, floods of water had to be siphoned out, and smoke from gunpowder was a problem until a flue was set up in the top part of the tunnel.
 But in May 1867 the tunnel broke through, and in December it was formally opened.
 There were two deaths among the workers, who laboured in poor conditions using picks and shovels.

 As railway building proceeded from the 1870s, many smaller tunnels were constructed, such as those on the line to Hawke’s Bay through the Manawatū Gorge, and on the North Island main trunk line.
 The Midland railway from Christchurch to the West Coast had 17 tunnels when completed in 1923.
 The most remarkable was the 8,529-metre Ōtira tunnel through the Southern Alps.
 A contract was originally let to John McLean and sons in 1907 for almost £600,000; but after five years of technical difficulties and labour conflicts the work was only half done, so the firm petitioned to be relieved of the contract.
 It was taken over by the Public Works Department and the last stick of dynamite was fired in August 1918.
 The line finally opened in 1923.
-At the time the tunnel was the British Empire’s longest and the world’s sixth-longest.
+At the time the tunnel was the longest outside the Alps, where there were six longer tunnels.

 Since 1878 the Wellington rail link to the Wairarapa over the Remutaka Range had involved a Fell engine, which gripped a centre rail on the steep sections of the line.
 It was slow, and greatly limited the quantity of freight.
 In 1948 it was agreed to build a tunnel.
 The project was undertaken by a joint venture between the United States firm Morrison Knudsen and the local firm Downer & Co.
 The Americans introduced full-face excavation to New Zealand – until then all tunnels had been built using the heading and bench system, where a heading shaft was excavated and then the rest dug out below.
 The new method increased the speed, especially since the tunnellers worked 24 hours a day, six days a week.
 In one particular week the tunnellers advanced 76 metres, a world record for building a tunnel with support.
 The tunnel, at 8,798 metres slightly longer than the Ōtira, was opened in 1955, just over two years after digging began.
 However the work cost three lives – two from falls and one from a premature explosion.